donaldRwilliams/GGMncv/README.md

 2.  <span id="f2"></span> It is possible to compute confidence intervals for lasso with the methods included in the **SILGGM** `R` package.
+    These do not use the bootstrap (Zhang, Ren, and Chen 2018)
     [(return)](#a2)

 ## References